MacyMcAnally/Java_Collections_Examples/README.md

 In the List interface, it allows duplicate elements in the List and containers the inerstion order.
 There are few classes that implements List interface:
 - ArrayList:
   - Methods includes: add(), remove(), set(), contains(), sublist(), ....
-  - Examples can be found the package 'list' => ArrayListExample
+  - Examples can be found in the package 'list' => ArrayListExample
 - LinkedList
 - etc